rizemon/tp/docs/team/kair0s3.md

 # Project Portfolio Page - Decodex

 ## Overview
 This is a student project for Software Engineering & Object-Oriented Programming (CS2113/T).
+And, hi!
 I am **Sim Tian Boon**, one of the contributors of `Decodex`.

 ## Project Name: `Decodex`
 `Decodex` is a Command Line Interface (CLI) application for Capture-The-Flag (CTF) players to quickly process data from one encoding format to another with extreme ease in the form of intuitive shorthand usage.